-21 Anchor blocks must be set parallel to the anchorage prior to any force being applied to the tendon.
-The force which is applied initially to take up the slack of the tendon must be sufficient to seat the jack firmly but must not exceed the amount normally associated with the particular method of prestressing.
+.21 Anchor blocks shall be set parallel to the anchorage prior to any force being applied to the tendon.
+The force which is applied initially to take up the slack of the tendon shall be sufficient to seat the jack firmly but shall not exceed the amount normally associated with the particular method of prestressing.

-- .22 After taking up the slack, individual strands must be accurately marked at both ends so that any slip may be observed.
-The strands located on the perimeter of the tendon must be used to measure draw-in.
-Allowance must be made for any draw-in of the tendon at the anchored end. - .23 Where the tendons are required to be tensioned by jacks at each end operating simultaneously, arrangements must be made to keep almost identical forces at each jack throughout the tensioning operation which must continue until the required force in the jacks is reached.
+- .22 After taking up the slack, individual strands shall be accurately marked at both ends so that any slip may be observed.
+The strands located on the perimeter of the tendon shall be used to measure draw-in.
+Allowance shall be made for any draw-in of the tendon at the anchored end. - .23 Where the tendons are required to be tensioned by jacks at each end operating simultaneously, arrangements shall be made to keep almost identical forces at each jack throughout the tensioning operation which shall continue until the required force in the jacks is reached.